rickywesker/rickywesker/README.md

 Hi there 👋
 I am a Data Science graduate previously @Peking Univ.
 Digging stuff in GAN.
-Love playing video games like Souls series, but recently imersed with the world of Disco Elysium.🤔 Feel free to contact me if u have any funny ideas of...
-Everything!👯
+Love playing video games like Souls series, but recently imersed with the world of Disco Elysium.🤔 (and Kaggle lol) Feel free to contact me if u have any funny ideas of...
+Anything!👯

 <div align="center">
   <img src="https://readme-stats.clckblog.space/api?username=rickywesker&count_private=true&show_icons=true&theme=buefy" alt="stats_rickywesker">